gaehlerm/SoftwareEngineering/README.md

 "And you will know, my name is the Lord!” – Samel L. Jackson, Pulp fiction

 How long does a football game take?
-This is a very inocent looking question, yet people might not agree to an answer.
+This is a very innocent looking question, yet people might not agree to an answer.
 In Europe most people would say 90 minutes while in the United States, 60 minutes is the common answer.
 The reason for these different answers is very simple: names.
 There are two different sports that have the same name.
 This might cause some confusion.

 The example was cute.
 You may get a laugh when mixing them up but it doesn’t cause any harm.
 With city names it already gets a little trickier.
 If you miss a job interview because you drove to the wrong end of your country it gets painful.
 For the police and health care system it becomes even worse.
 As soon as there are other people around who have the same name as you do it may get dangerous.
 If your namesake is a highly dangerous criminal, the cops may become really rough because they are confused.
 Even in Europe.
 Also in a hospital there are issues with using names as an identifier and so far there is no unique solution how to solve it.